shellRaining/hlchunk.nvim/README.md

 <b>English</b> | <a href="https://github.com/shellRaining/hlchunk.nvim/blob/main/README.zh-CN.md">简体中文</a>
 </p>

+## notice!!!

+There have been many recent changes.
+If you encounter any bugs, please feel free to raise an issue.
+I will improve the code clarity and documentation in the future.

 ## What can this plugin do

 similar to [indent-blankline](https://github.com/lukas-reineke/indent-blankline.nvim), this plugin can highlight the indent line, and highlight the code chunk according to the current cursor position.